|

 We

-construct a pentagon using the same
+construct a pentagon using the

-circle(radius) we used for our
+same circle(radius) we used for

-For those who still do not believe,
+For those who still have doubts, click here.